 Attention, Speech and Academic Struggles

-Girls with FXS also struggle with attention deficits that further complicate their social interaction.
+The Issue: Girls with FXS struggle with attention deficits that further complicate their social interaction.
 Being distracted, or forgetting pertinent information from a conversation, does not foster social viability.

 Perseverative language is often a hallmark of conversation in girls with FXS.
 As the girl becomes more emotionally scattered, she tends to repeat key phrases or may attempt to emphasize a certain aspect of the conversation over and over.
 The lack of emotional regulation feeds this tendency and causes the listener to become bored with the conversation while dismissing its merits.

-To help combat this, you may try videotaping conversations in a therapy session, providing the girl an opportunity to watch and hear the repetitious language.
+Strategies: To help combat this issue, you may try videotaping conversations in a therapy session, providing the girl an opportunity to watch and hear the repetitious language.
 Sometimes it helps to use a counter to document the number of times certain phrases are repeated, thus making the intervention more concrete.